tatianeaguirres/old-tatianeaguirres.com-until-2023/src/content/blog/2020-08-04-semantic-html-images/index.md

 The HTML <mark>img</mark> tag represents an image in an HTML document.
 It's used for embedding the image into the document.

-In most of the cases images are used to make the website's content more pleasant or to demonstrate an impression or emotion to the user.
+In most of the cases, images are used to make the website's content more pleasant or to demonstrate an impression or emotion to the user.
 However, there are other factors besides "visually pleasing" that contribute to your user having a great experience on your website.
-In this post you will learn in 6 steps how we use the image element semantically for all users, from the user of mobile devices to the user of screen readers.
+In this post, you will learn in 6 steps how we use the image element semantically for all users, from the user of mobile devices to the user of screen readers.

 ### Table of Contents